lemelon/cozysdk-client/api.md

 This enables users to add a new item.

-#### What is 'docType'?
+#### What is `docType`?

-In Cozy, to facilitate data organization, the documents are used via a 'docType' field.
+In Cozy, to facilitate data organization, the documents are used via a `docType` field.
 This way It can simplify the requesting and organize rights access.

-You need to enter 'docType', so for example if you want to define a request to get all the contacts, you'll have to add "Contacts" as a docType name.
+You need to enter `docType`, so for example if you want to define a request to get all the contacts, you'll have to add `Contacts` as a docType name.
 You also need to make sure that you added permissions in package.json like so:

 ```json
 "cozy-permissions": {